strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 Let's take a look at the generated interceptor.

 Go to `src/interceptors/logging.interceptor.ts`.
-You'll see 2 comments in the try-catch block where you can add your logic: pre-invocation and post-invocation.
+You'll see two comments in the try-catch block where you can add your logic: pre-invocation and post-invocation.
 We are going to simply print out the method name of the invocationContext before and after the method is being invoked.

 ```
 try {